Petras Tarasenka

-Petras Tarasenka (December 1892 – 17 May 1962) was a Lithuanian military officer and a prominent archeologist and writer.
+Petras Tarasenka (born Pyotr Tarasov; December 1892 – 17 May 1962) was a Lithuanian military officer and a prominent archeologist and writer.
 He is known for popularizing archeology in Lithuania and was a respected scientific figure both during its independence and Soviet occupation.

 Biography

 Early life

 The date of birth of Petras Tarasenka in sources varies from 7 to 20 December, although Tarasenka himself would celebrate 19 December as his birthday.
 He was born into a family of Orthodox Old Believers, as the eldest son of peasants in Karališkiai, a small village in the present-day Anykščiai District Municipality.
-It is unknown why or when the surname changed from Tarasovas to Tarasenka, although older records show that he had already possessed the surname Tarasenka as early as finishing school.
+It is unknown why or when the surname changed from Tarasov to Tarasenka, although older records show that he had already possessed the surname Tarasenka as early as finishing school.
 His close family still retained the old surname.
 Tarasenka's father engaged in business within the Alanta vodka monopoly which earned the family money and could afford the children's education.
 In 1902 the family moved to Alanta itself.
 Tarasenka attended primary schools in Alanta and Anykščiai.